Black on Maroon

 Black on Maroon is a mixed media painting by Mark Rothko, created in 1958.
 It is housed at the Tate Modern, in London.

 Composition

 The painting comes from a series of three canvases painted by Rothko in 1958–59, produced in the Seagram murals commission for The Four Seasons Restaurant, in New York's Seagram Building on Park Avenue.

 Rothko's original conception for the work became increasingly sombre.
 He later said, "After I had been at work for some time I realised that I was much influenced subconsciously by Michelangelo's walls in the staircase room of the Medicean Library in Florence.
 He achieved just the kind of feeling I'm after ..."

 The murals were eventually withheld from installation at the restaurant, reportedly because Rothko did not think it was an appropriate setting for the works.
 In 1965 he suggested making them a gift to the Tate Gallery; this was finalised in 1969.
-On the very day of their delivery in 1970, Rothko was found dead in his studio.
+On the day of their delivery in 1970, Rothko was found dead in his studio.